 - Renal toxicity

 Legal action & Assistance

 On Wednesday, August 10, 2022, President Biden signed the bipartisan Camp Lejeune Justice Act into law.
-The passage of the bill is a win for over a hundred thousand veterans and their families who finally have the right to seek relief from the federal government.
+The passage of the bill is a win for the hundreds of thousands veterans and their families who finally have the right to seek relief from the federal government.

 Injured residents of Camp Lejeune, including veterans, their spouses and children, or military dependents, may have a valid legal claim related to harm caused by contaminated water at Camp Lejeune.
-If you were a resident of Marine Base Camp Lejeune at any time between 1957 to 1987 and have suffered from one of the medical complications listed above, please contact Johnson Law Group at (800) 342-8899.
+If you were a resident of the Marine Corps Base at Camp Lejeune at any time between 1953 to 1987 and have suffered from one of the medical complications listed above, please contact Johnson Law Group at (800) 342-8899.